princelab/mspire-isotope/README.md

 # Mspire::Isotope

 mspire library that can retrieve (from NIST) and yield element isotope information.
+Uses Neese biological ratios by default.

 ## Installation